knei-knurow/lidar-visualizations/README.md

 ### Windows (Visual Studio)

 The project is developed using Visual Studio on Windows.
-There are some additional dependencies which should be satisfied (actually, you can compile without them but there will be no visualization nor rendering features*).
+There are some additional dependencies which should be considered (actually, you can compile without them but there will be no visualization nor rendering features*).

 1. Collect all requirements:
     - Visual Studio with C++ toolchain. [visualstudio.microsoft.com/](https://visualstudio.microsoft.com/)